odoe/learn-dojo/posts/dojo-custom-middleware.md

 export default geolocation;
 ```

-This middleware is a good example of using the [`cache`](https://dojo.io/learn/middleware/available-middleware#cache) middleware, because I want to have more fine grained control of when I use the [`invalidator`](https://dojo.io/learn/middleware/core-render-middleware#invalidator) to invalidate my middleware properties.
-If I made the mistake of using the [`icache.getOrSet()`](https://dojo.io/learn/middleware/available-middleware#icache), it would put my widget into an infinite rerender loop because the `set` would constantly cause an invalidation.
-This way, I can make sure I'm invalidating the middleware when appropriate.
+This middleware uses the [`icache`](https://dojo.io/learn/middleware/available-middleware#icache) middleware so that when the geolocation properties are updated, it will invalidate the middleware and this will in turn invalidate the widget so it can rerender with new data.

 ```tsx
 // src/main.tsx